Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Frequently Asked Questions About Epilepsy Surgery Evaluation

 You may be a candidate if you have drug-resistant epilepsy (seizures continue despite trying 2+ medications), focal seizures that seem to come from one area of the brain, and seizures that significantly impact your quality of life.
-The only way to know for certain is through comprehensive evaluation.
+The only way to know for certain is through complete evaluation.
 Our epilepsy specialists can assess your specific situation and recommend whether surgery evaluation is appropriate.

 Modern epilepsy surgery is generally safe when performed at experienced centers.
 Risks vary by surgery type and location but may include infection, bleeding, neurological deficits, or memory changes.
 The specific risks depend on the type and location of surgery planned.
 During evaluation, we thoroughly discuss potential risks and benefits specific to your case, helping you make an informed decision.